Five Foods That Fight Cortisol

 One of the most common factors I routinely assess when working with a client, in addition to training, diet or cardio- is STRESS.

 In a chronically stressed client, with elevated levels of cortisol, the body is essentially working against you – holding onto bodyfat, limiting lean muscle growth and negatively impacting several other key systems of the body including digestion and nutrient absorption.

-Fat loss: When you have frequent elevated cortisol levels your body thinks it needs to store belly fat so that it will have easily accessible energy in anticipation of more intense stress.
+Fat loss: When you have frequently elevated cortisol levels your body thinks it needs to store belly fat so that it will have easily accessible energy in anticipation of more intense stress.

 Muscle growth: Too much cortisol hurts muscle growth because it increases the rate of protein breakdown and can decrease the rate of protein synthesis.
 And muscle growth depends on the difference between protein synthesis and breakdown.

 When it comes to combating stress levels, what you eat may actually help relieve your tension.

 The following five foods can actually stabilize blood sugar, improve your mood and boost your emotional response to stress and anxiety.

 1. Oatmeal: According to MIT research, carbohydrates can help the brain make serotonin, the same substance regulated by antidepressants.
 So don’t cut carbs, just opt for slow-digesting complex carbs like oatmeal.
 Oatmeal is also high in the amino acid tryptophan which helps produce serotonin, the chemical that regulates hunger and feelings of happiness and content.

 2. Salmon: When you’re stressed, it ramps up the levels of adrenaline and cortisol in your body.
 The omega-3 fatty acids in foods like salmon have anti-inflammatory properties that may help counteract this.
 There is also significant science backing correlating high omega 3 intake with lower levels of anxiety.